Vixen Outreach Project

 We’re also pleased to be continuing Glyndebourne’s long history of working with HMP Lewes.
 We first performed there in the 1950s and with several projects since then we’ve been able to build on that legacy in a really practical way to help some of the inmates gain valuable qualifications for their future.”

-Inspired by Janáček’s opera The Cunning Little Vixen, this ambitious education project has been led by artist Steve Geliot with composer Brian Lock, artist Mark Jamieson and singer songwriter Al Start.
+Inspired by Janáček’s opera The Cunning Little Vixen, this ambitious education project was led by artist Steve Geliot with composer Brian Lock, artist Mark Jamieson and singer songwriter Al Start.